cqb13/ti-tools/README.md

         Renames the program name in a 8xp file
                                   <INPUT>      The input path to an 8xp file
+        -n           --name       <NAME>       New program number (8 or less uppercase alphabetic characters) -m           --model      <MODEL>      The model of calculator (use models command to see the supported models) | Default: latest
+        -f           --new-file   <NEW_FILE>   Save the renamed program to a new file -d           --delete-old <>           Delete the old file comment
+        Write a custom comment to an 8xp file
+                                  <INPUT>      The input path to an 8xp file
+        -c           --comment    <COMMENT>    New program comment (42 or less characters) -m           --model      <MODEL>      The model of calculator (use models command to see the supported models) | Default: latest
-        -n           --name       <NAME>       New program number (8 or less uppercase alphabetic characters) -f           --new-file   <NEW_FILE>   Save the renamed program to a new file -d           --delete-old <>           Delete the old file details
+        -f           --new-file   <NEW_FILE>   Save the program with a new comment to a new file -d           --delete-old <>           Delete the old file details
         Displays information about an 8xp file